 The city of Dar es Salaam, the most populous in Tanzania, has been chosen as the host for the 18th edition of eLearning Africa.
-From May 7 to 9, key figures in education and digital skills are gathering at the Julius Nyerere International Convention Centre, in the heart of the city.
+From May 7 to 9, key figures in education and digital skills gathered at the Julius Nyerere International Convention Centre, in the heart of the city.
 A delegation from ProFuturo has traveled there, including Lola Martínez, Head of Operations at ProFuturo, and Tomas Mensi, Head of ProFuturo’s operations in Africa and Asia.

 As in previous years, the program includes debates, workshops, networking events, roundtables, presentations, and many other activities aimed at sharing and exchanging knowledge.
 In total, more than 1.225 participants from over 82 countries are gathering to share their knowledge and experiences.
 Among the 230 speakers are African and international eLearning manufacturers, providers, and service companies.
 They all represent cross-sector collaboration between education, the public sector, government, and businesses.